Living mapping and living systematic review of Covid-19 studies

 - We are searching and extracting data from RCTs registered in ICTRP once a week (the WHO updates its registry every Wednesday).

-- We are screening electronic databases (PubMed/Chinarxiv and MedRxiv) every day to identify results of RCTs and non-randomized-studies and case series.
+- We are screening electronic databases (PubMed/Chinarxiv and MedRxiv) every day to identify results of RCTs and non-randomized-studies.

 - We are collecting data from all RCTs identified.
 The main characteristics of trials, including a complete description of the assessment of each risk of bias domain with support for judgement and forest plots are available here.
 The Evidence profile and Summary of Findings (SoF) tables for most of the comparisons are also available online and the missing ones are currently being designed.

 - We are contacting all investigators of ongoing trials to obtain the trial protocol and results as soon as available.

 - Several databases of the reference list for modeling studies, observational studies, RCTs and non-RCT studies and studies we excluded from our systematic review are available online .
 Users of datasets published by the Covid-NMA project are required to acknowledge the source with an appropriate citation.
 We recommend using the following format: Authors.
 (Year).
 Dataset title [Data set].
 Repository.
 DOI